 “We’ve been living through the greatest workplace disruption in generations, and the level of volatility will not slow down in 2022,” says the Harvard Business Review.

-Although each industry experiences its own set of trends, these are the top trends that will affect a wide range of businesses.
+Although each industry experiences its own set of trends, these are the top workforce management trends that will affect a wide range of businesses.

 In a time of remote and hybrid work models, the relationship between manager and team member has never been more important.
 Digital workforce management tools that automate scheduling, attendance, and payroll replace many tedious, repetitive tasks traditionally performed by managers.